DecentM/unity-workspace/prefabs-source/Assets/AudioLink/README.md

 ### [Public example world](https://vrchat.com/home/launch?worldId=wrld_8554f998-d256-44b2-b16f-74aa32aac214)
 ### [Documentation for shader creators](https://github.com/llealloo/vrc-udon-audio-link/tree/master/Docs)

-## 0.2.6 - October 6th, 2021
+## 0.2.8 - May 14th, 2022
-### New features (big thanks to @cnlohr and @pema99)
+### New features
-- Chronotensity feature provides timing information to shaders which changes in reaction to audio
-- ColorChord index colors, a new way to get audio reactive colors from ColorChord
-- Globally configurable theme colors
-- Filtered VU, smoothly filtered versions of VU data
-- Amplify nodes and example shaders for above features
-- Added `AudioLinkGetAmplitudeAtFrequency` and `AudioLinkGetAmplitudeAtNote` functions for easily sampling specific parts of the audio spectrum corresponding to certain frequencies or semitones
+- AudioLink theme colors are now configurable via the AudioLink controller with a slick color-picker GUI.
+(Thanks, DomNomNom)
+- Added the ability to get the time since Unix epoch in days, and milliseconds since 12:00 AM UTC.
+Additionally, a helper function, `AudioLinkGetTimeOfDay()` has been added, which lets you easily get the current hours, minutes and seconds of the time of day in UTC.
+- An editor scripting define, `AUDIOLINK`, which will be automatically added when AudioLink is included.
+(Thanks, Float3)
+- AudioLink can now compile without VRCSDK and UDON, for use outside of VRChat.
+This kind of usecase is still experimental at best, though.
+(Thanks, Float3 and yewnyx)
+- Added a few new helper methods to sample various notes of the DFT.
+(Thanks, Float3)
 ### Changes
-- UnU sliders (thanks Texelsaur)
-- Various improvements to included video player, now with a resync button (thanks again, Texelsaur)
-- Recursive / nesting support for AudioReactiveSurfaceArray prefab
+- AudioLink theme colors have been cleaned up, including a new demo in the example scene, and the ability to change the colors in realtime in the editor.
+(Thanks, DomNomNom)
+- Changed a few default settings on the AudioLink controller to be more responsive.
+(Thanks, DomNomNom)
+- Changed folder structure to put less clutter into user projects.
 ### Bugfixes
-- Fixed certain parts of filtered 4band data always being zero (thanks DomNomNom)
+- Fix vertical UV flip of the AudioLink texture on Quest.
+(Thanks, Shadowriver)
+- Fix error when using "Link all sound reactive objects to this AudioLink" button.
+(Thanks, Nestorboy)
+- Add a header guard to `AudioLink.cginc` to prevent duplicate includes.
+(Thanks, PiMaker)
+- Fix various warnings in shader code.
+(Thanks, Float3)
+- Fix NaN-propagation issue in the included video player.
+(Thanks, Texelsaur)
+- Add a player validity check to the included video player.
+(Thanks, Texelsaur)
+- Use `Networking.LocalPlayer.isInstanceOwner` instead of `Networking.IsInstanceOwner`, which is broken.
+(Thanks, techanon)
+- The logos on the AudioLink controller were using point filtering, which was changed to bilinear.
+(Thanks, DomNomNom)

-## Updating from version 2.5 or lower? (...first time setup? please see next section)
+## Updating from version 2.7 or lower? (...first time setup? please see next section)
 1. Take note of which AudioSource you are using to feed AudioLink, this reference may be lost during upgrade.
 2. Install the latest VRChat SDK3 and UdonSharp (following their directions)
 3. Close unity